-This Article is written by Bushra Malik, pursuing B.A.-LLB(Hons.) from Galgotias University.
+This Article on “The Dark Side of Internet: The Darknet” is written by Bushra Malik, pursuing B.A.-LLB(Hons.) from Galgotias University.

 As we all know the complexities of the Internet these days where people take more interest to have a communication with anonymous privately by which they have fallen into the darker world of the Internet.
 By pointing out the dark side of the Internet, this article is to demystify the concept of “Darknet” which is also known as ‘Darkweb’.